Entoloma bloxamii

-Entoloma bloxamii is a species of agaric (gilled mushroom) in the family Entolomataceae.
-It has been given the recommended English name of big blue pinkgill.
+Entoloma bloxamii, commonly known as the big blue pinkgill, is a species of agaric (gilled mushroom) in the family Entolomataceae.

 The species has a European distribution, occurring mainly in agriculturally unimproved grassland.
-Entoloma bloxamii has been reported from North America, but at least some of these reports represent a distinct species, Entoloma medianox.
-Threats to its habitat have resulted in the Big Blue Pinkgill being assessed as globally "vulnerable" on the IUCN Red List of Threatened Species.
+It has been reported from North America, but at least some of these reports represent a distinct species, E. medianox.
+Threats to the habitat of E. bloxamii have resulted in it being assessed as globally "vulnerable" on the IUCN Red List of Threatened Species.

 Taxonomy

 The species was originally described from England in 1854 and named Agaricus Bloxami (sic) by Miles Joseph Berkeley and Christopher Edmund Broome, in honour of its collector, the naturalist and clergyman Andrew Bloxam.
 It was transferred to the genus Entoloma by the Italian mycologist Pier Andrea Saccardo in 1887.

 Recent molecular research, based on cladistic analysis of DNA sequences, has shown that Entoloma bloxamii sensu lato comprises a number of distinct blue taxa in Europe, including Entoloma bloxamii sensu stricto, Entoloma madidum (previously considered a synonym), E. atromadidum, E. ochreoprunuloides f. hyacinthinum, and an additional as yet unnamed species.
 Collections from the west coast of North America, formerly referred to E. bloxamii or E. madidum, are also distinct and are now referred to Entoloma medianox.